Send security information to Jira Software and enable your teams to turn unplanned vulnerabilities into planned and tracked work.

 • authorization: string

-Read more about JWT here.
+Read Understanding JWT for more details about Connect JWT tokens.

 • vulnerabilityId: string